Book Reviews

 But, you know what else people are scared of?
 Change.
 At least that is how I saw this story.
 What if the old lady is not Death, what if she’s more something like – Change?

-This woman doesn’t exactly look like the death the way we’re used to think about it.
+The Death-lady in this story definitely didn’t look like the death the way we’re used to think about it.
 I think she more represents the end of something, to make space for something else – a new beginning.

 After all, death doesn’t have to be literal.
 It could be a death of a habit or an idea.
 Or in this case – death of who the main guy used to be in order to become someone whom his son needs.

 That would kind of explain how one person completely disappears and someone else comes to his place.
+(Which was one of the aspects of the book I struggled the most to wrap my head around.)

 (Though it doesn’t quite explains how his past disappears too.)